Code-Institute-Submissions/The-Atmintis-Game/README.md

 * Game Over sound to make the game fun for children.
 * Successful match sound to make the game fun for children.
 * The website must be children friendly as well as accessible.
-* Contact Developer option should Parents want more games or Languages.
+* Contact Developer option should parents want more games or languages.
 * Game must have a start and end trigger for good user experience.
 * Memory and learning go hand in hand, this website will use both skills to help teach the user count to ten in another language.